loborover/LARS/VBA/Original.md

         inputStr = Replace(DP_BCBR_TB.text, "%", "")
         If Trim(inputStr) = "" Then Exit Sub
-        If Not isNumeric(inputStr) Then Exit Sub
+        If Not IsNumeric(inputStr) Then Exit Sub

         numericVal = CDbl(inputStr)
         If numericVal < 0 Then numericVal = 0